tariqsulley/Facebook-Developer-Circles-Community-Challenge-Tutorial/README.md

 Before we dive into react, we'll first have to install react.
 Since it's a javascript library it means we'll have to install node js.
 Now you might start wondering, why node js well because it comes along with node package manager(npm).
-Now npm is a command line tool that will help us to install javascript libraries.
-Amazing is
+Now npm is a command line tool that will help us to install javascript libraries automatically.
+Amazing isn't it

 ![amazing](media/amazing.gif)